harijith-king/CAMPUS-CONNECT-part-4/README.md

 With aging, the priority of waiting processes gradually increases over time.
 Eventually, **P5** reaches a higher priority than the newly arriving processes and is finally scheduled.
 This ensures that every process gets CPU time eventually and prevents indefinite starvation.

+---

-#TASK Synchronization fix
+# TASK 3 Synchronization fix
-## output of the synchronization.py file
+### output of the synchronization.py file
 ```
   ========== UNSYNCHRONIZED VERSION ==========
   Expected Counter Value : 2